kjellalmgren/pingservices/pingservices-readme.md

 HypriotOS/arm64: pirate@black-pearl64 in ~

 The response from docker is that the swarm has been initilized and is now a manager.
 It also stated that we should exec docker swarm join in each worker machine.
-Copy the text and execute this command in worker machine.
+Copy the text and execute this command in each worker machine.

 	$ docker swarm join \
 	>     --token SWMTKN-1-2w2uu2rmwhi9eqbqrfn51ak70atlvlaz5fihi8hos3q5hk8o2t-a9rfmy05ak92a3ji6zkzc3v73 \